ayt33/AbbyTabasCesiumProject/README.txt

 -The project can be run by simply opening the index.html file to run in a browser, or through Node -Install Node if not already installed
--Navigate to the project folder, then install the neccesary packages by running the command: "nmp i" -Start the server by navigating to the app folder and running the command: node server.js -Navigate to the url http://localhost:3000 to view the project
+-Navigate to the project folder, then install the neccesary packages by running the command: "nmp i" -Start the server by navigating to the app folder and running the command: "node server.js" -Navigate to the url http://localhost:3000 to view the project